- Academic Affairs

-The University of Maryland Francis King Carey School of Law sponsors a variety of public service initiatives, including the Clinical Law Program (the Community Justice Initiative, the Immigration Clinic, JustAdvice, and the Law and Social Work Services Program) and the Maryland Intellectual Property Legal Resource Center.
+The University of Maryland Francis King Carey School of Law sponsors a variety of public service initiatives, including the Clinical Law Program (the Immigration Clinic, JustAdvice, the Law and Social Work Services Program, and the Maryland Intellectual Property Legal Resource Center.

 The University of Maryland School of Medicine’s Department of Psychiatry, in conjunction with the University of Maryland Medical System, operates a large clinical service program.
 Major divisions of this program include Child and Adolescent Services, General Adult Services, Consultation Liaison, Geriatric Psychiatry, Community Psychiatry, Division of Alcohol and Drug Abuse, Telemental Health, Behavioral Health Services, and other clinical services.